THE BOILERPLATE: HOW TO USE

 SCHOOLS AND COLLEGES

-The University is divided into 12 schools and colleges: the College of Arts and Sciences, College of Business, College of Engineering and Applied Sciences, The Graduate School, School of Journalism, School of Marine and Atmospheric Sciences, School of Professional Development, and the five health sciences schools: Dental Medicine, Health Technology and Management, Nursing, Renaissance School of Medicine and Social Welfare.
+The university is divided into 12 schools and colleges: the College of Arts and Sciences, College of Business, College of Engineering and Applied Sciences, The Graduate School, School of Communication and Journalism, School of Marine and Atmospheric Sciences, School of Professional Development, and the five health sciences schools: Renaissance School of Medicine, Dental Medicine, Health Professions, Nursing and Social Welfare.

 ARTS AND SCIENCES

 The College of Arts and Sciences offers degree programs in fine arts and humanities, in biological and physical sciences, in mathematics and in social and behavioral sciences.
 In addition to departmental majors, special interdisciplinary majors using the resources of two or more departments are offered, as well as programs leading to provisional certification in secondary education.